checkly/theheadless.dev/blog/posts/e2e-file-download.md

 :::
 ::::

 We could also click the link directly and wait for the download event, then proceed with the comparison.
-Waiting for the download event is currently not supported by Puppeteer.
+Waiting for the download event is currently supported by Playwright, but not  by Puppeteer.

 Note that in this case, we need to enable downloads in the browser context before proceeding.